Juan Flavier: "Doctor to the Barrios"

 Flavier went to serve poor rural barangays in Nueva Ecija and Cavite as a "doctor to the barrios".
 He was a "country doctor" for 30 years.
 His work was recognized and he was appointed president of the Philippine Rural Reconstruction Movement. in 1967.
 From 1978 to 1992, he was president of the International Institute of Rural Reconstruction.

 Department of Health

 In 1992, Philippine President Fidel Ramos appointed Flavier Secretary of the Department of Health.
-During his term, he initiated various health programs such as Oplan Alís Disease, Kontra Kolera, Stop TB, Araw ng Sangkáp Pinoy, Family Planning and Doctor to the Barrios Program.
+During his term, he initiated various health programs such as "Lets DOH it", "Yosi Kadiri",Oplan Alís Disease, Kontra Kolera, Stop TB, Araw ng Sangkáp Pinoy, Family Planning and Doctor to the Barrios Program.
 During his term barangay health workers were organized.
 He served as Secretary of the Department of Health until 1995.
 He was regularly rated one of the most popular government officials and his department one of the most effective.
 He was perhaps the most popular Secretary of Health.